bobbyrathoree/neural-net--knn--decision-tree--all-scratch/README.md

 |   3  |       79.32%      |        74.90%       |      71.12%      | 1066 seconds |
 |   4  |       81.11%      |        77.41%       |      74.36%      | 1132 seconds |
 |   5  |       79.81%      |        73.15%       |      69.45%      | 1040 seconds |

+## Decision Tree

+We went with Adaboost decision tree for this part.
+It works by putting more weight on difficult to classify instances and less on those already handled well.
+Although we're going to be using adaboost for classifying orientation, it can also be used for regression.

+In Adaboost decision tree, we implement the simple concept of stumps.
+Decision tree stumps are the simplest model we could construct that would just guess the same label for every new image, no matter what it looked like.
+The accuracy would be best if we guess whichever answer, 0, 1(90), 2(180) or 3(270), is most common in the data.
+If, say, 60% of the examples are 90 degrees oriented, then we’ll get 60% accuracy just by guessing 1 every time.
+Simple as that.
+To approach this we relied heavily on online articles like [this](https://towardsdatascience.com/understanding-adaboost-2f94f22d5bfe) and [this](https://machinelearningmastery.com/boosting-and-adaboost-for-machine-learning/).
+We had to choose a certain number of random combinations of pixel pairs.
+After training and testing out our model on several varying number of combinations, we arrived at 1000 which gave us a decent accuracy in a reasonable amount of time.